Tools¶

 Interaction¶

-Use the serial monitor to read the current output and interactively send Lizard or control commands to the microcontroller.
+Use the serial monitor to read the current output and interactively send Lizard commands to the microcontroller.

 ./monitor.py [<device_path>]